 Many reading this post have heard about the Americans with Disabilities Act of 1990.
 Still, many landlords and tenants are still confused over who is responsible for providing reasonable accommodations and modifications when an applicant or resident needs an equal opportunity to use his home and all the common areas that come with it.

 For example, a person may want a ramp from the step installed by the owner.
 Another may want a ramp in an association community that already has all of the legal requirements for wheelchair access in place within the community.
-Still another may want a grab bar in the tub.
-Another may want wider doorways.
+Still another may want a grab bar in the tub or wider doorways.

 A landlord may feel he or she doesn’t have to provide what is being asked, and a tenant can feel that the landlord must provide what is being asked.
 Who’s correct?

 If a tenant is requesting an accommodation as a disabled person, their condition may be either temporary or permanent, but their impairment must substantially limit one or more major life activities.
 If they provide such a record, it is not up to the landlord to determine the extent of that impairment, but only to provide the accommodation that will allow them to enjoy the facility as much as would be considered possible.

 The accommodations and modifications must be reasonable.
 Accommodations can include: